 Analytics – it’s a hot topic among small and mid-size business owners and managers.
 They all want to learn more about it.
 How do I find and pull out the data I need?
 What’s the best tool to use for building a dashboard?
 How do I automate the process to cut back on the spreadsheet shuffle each month?
 These are just some of the common questions that come up.
-We’ve written about various dashboard tools that integrate with SAP Business One.
-Now let’s take a step back...ok a few steps back.
-Before you get to the fun stuff—building your fancy, colorful dashboard—there’s some prep work to do to ensure your analytics will give you what you need to make better business decisions.
+We’ve written about various dashboard tools that you can use with SAP Business One.
+Now let’s take a step back...OK a few steps back.
+Before you get to the fun stuff—building your fancy, colorful dashboard—you need to do some prep work to ensure your analytics will give you what you need to make better business decisions.

 Garbage in, garbage out

 You’ve all heard the saying ‘garbage in, garbage out’, because it’s true.
-The data you get out of your system (i.e. the data that fuels your analytics) is only as good as the data that goes into it.
+The data that fuels your analytics is only as good as the data being put into your system.
 According to research conducted by TDWI, only 60% of users are satisfied with the accuracy, quality and validity of their data.
 That means 40% of businesses are making decisions based on data they’re not confident in.
 As a business owner, that’s a scary thought!

 So how do you make sure you’re using sound data to drive the future of your business?

-With a single, integrated system, you can remove redundant data entry.
+With an ERP system, you can remove redundant data entry.
 You enter the information once and it flows through to the different stages of your process.
 You’ve reduced the chances for error and you have a single source of truth.

 Now that you have all your data in one system, you’ll want to set up user roles to limit the information your staff have access to based on their function in the company.
 For example, there’s likely only a handful of people that need access to financial information.
-So you can restrict other employee's access to that information.
-Depending on your organizational structure, you many also have users that only need to view data, not enter it.
+So you can restrict access to that information for other employees.
+Depending on your organizational structure, you many also have users that only need to view certain information, not enter or edit it.
 Allow these people read only access to your database so they can pull the information they need, without risking unintentional entries.
 Implementing appropriate roles will help you avoid accidental entries or changes by users who aren’t familiar with that area of your system.
 And it will have the added benefit of making the system easier to use – each user will see only what they need to.

 Most managers want faster insight into their business so they can make real-time, data-driven decisions.
-With all your data in a single system, you can spend less time consolidating and preparing your data, and more time analyzing it.
+With all your data in your ERP system, you'll spend less time consolidating and preparing your data, and more time analyzing it.
 The added confidence boost in the quality of the information doesn’t hurt either.